SxT-Community/SxT-dNFT/README.md

 ## 1. Base Setup & Config

 > ❗
 > Space and Time and Chainlink Functions are both in beta.
-It probable that updates will be made one or both that change how steps in this guide work.
+It's probable that updates will be made to one or both that change how steps in this guide work.
 You can find us on [Discord](https://discord.gg/spaceandtimeDB) with questions.

 ### Prerequisites
 1) You will need beta access to Space and Time and Chainlink Functions.
 You can request access to [SxT beta here](https://www.spaceandtime.io/access-beta) and [Chainlink functions beta here](https://chainlinkcommunity.typeform.com/requestaccess?typeform-source=docs.chain.link).